jonkingseestheworld/curiosity_decision_fmri/README.md

-# curiosity_decision_fmri
+#
-repository of codes for plotting behavioural graphs in the paper
+This is a repository of codes for plotting the behavioural graphs in the paper "Shared striatal activity in decisions to satisfy curiosity and hunger at the risk of electric shocks" (doi: https://doi.org/10.1101/473975).